s-torneo/mqtt-grafana-backend-panel-plugins/README.md

 This docker-compose start two containers, one with grafana and one with nginx.
 An example of datasource (grafana backend plugin) and some dashboards are loaded directly by docker-compose.

-You can access to the Grafana to the address: http://localhost:{your_port}.
+You can access to Grafana to the address: http://localhost:{your_port}.

 To compile and build Grafana plugins: